DrivAerNet++: A Large-Scale Multimodal Car Dataset with Computational Fluid Dynamics Simulations and Deep Learning Benchmarks: DrivAerNet++ Dataset Generation

 Near-wall viscosity effects were addressed using the \textit{nutUSpaldingWallFunction} wall function approach.
 This wall function for the viscosity term applies a continuous turbulent viscosity profile near the wall, based on velocity, as proposed by~\cite{spalding1974numerical}.
 For divergence terms, the default Gauss linear scheme was utilized, with the velocity convective term discretized using a bounded Gauss \textit{linearUpwindV} scheme to ensure second-order accuracy.
 Gradient calculations were performed using the Gauss linear method, complemented by a multi-dimensional limiter to enhance solution stability.
 The primary quantities of interest were the 3D flow field, surface pressure, wall-shear stresses, 3D streamlines, and aerodynamic coefficients.

 We used the \textit{potentialFoam} solver to initialize the OpenFOAM® simulations.
 This solver calculates a potential flow solution to quickly establish an initial velocity field, thereby accelerating the convergence of the solution in complex aerodynamic simulations~\cite{OpenFOAMv11}.
 The potential flow assumption neglects viscous effects and assumes irrotational flow, providing a good starting point for the \textit{simpleFoam} solver.
+The simulations were conducted using air with the properties listed in Table~\ref{tab:PhysicalQuantities}.